private-octopus/picoquic/README.md

   the error code now being 16 bits instead of 32 bits.

 These are all incompatible changes, and the developers will have to implement and test them before the IETF meeting in Singapore.
-That should keep us quite busy in October and early November.
+All these changes are now implemented in Picoquic, which supports the version 0xFF00007.
+But we still need to do some interoperability test!

 ## Further milestones